 Sneakers and casual outfits

 This is obviously sneakers’ home turf, and most guys feel pretty comfortable styling sneakers with casual outfits.
 Still, it pays to experiment.
-If you’ve got a pair of white sneakers already, try branching out with tans, salmon, petrol blue or forest green.
+If you’ve got a pair of white sneakers already, try branching out with tans, pastels, petrol blue or neutrals.
 Black sneakers are versatile, too.
 Just remember to stick to monochrome shades of black, white and grey: black-on-black trainers with black jeans and a charcoal bomber is always a killer winter look.
 The general rule is to think tonal: reds with reds, greens with greens, blues with blues.
 Alternatively, a clean white tee will work with any sneaker.
 And remember: white soles are more casual, but also more versatile.
 Block colour sneakers can work better for ‘smart casual’ events, but they’re harder to mix and match.

 Leather vs suede

 All leather sneakers need a bit of love and attention, but suede and nubuck especially.
 With these styles, you really want to invest in some suede-friendly weather repellant and shoe polish.
 We’ve got a full guide over here.
 And don’t let the extra upkeep put you off: suede and nubuck sneakers have a texture and warmth that you don’t get from regular leather.
 They’re usually considered less dressy than other styles.
 Wear them in the warmer months (when you’re less likely to get rained on).
-Just throw salmon nubuck sneakers under some light denim and a well-fitted polo.
+Just throw clay nubuck sneakers under some light denim and a well-fitted polo.
 Or maybe a pair of royal blue VADER mid-rise with cuffed navy chinos and a simple white tee.